istio/istio.io/content/docs/tasks/traffic-management/secure-ingress-sds/index.md

     EOF
     {{< /text >}}

-1. Create secret for ingress gateway.
-Assume you already create secret `httpbin-credential`.
-Now create secret `helloworld-credential`.
+1. Create a secret for the ingress gateway.
+Assuming you've already created the `httpbin-credential` secret, now create the `helloworld-credential` secret.

     {{< text bash >}}
     $ pushd mtls-go-example